cardano-scaling/CIPs/CIP-0164/README.md

 in the following plot.
 A transaction referenced only once by an EB is one that reaches the ledger on the first attempt.
 If a transaction is referenced by more than one EB, it means that several attempts were made to before a relevant EB's certificate was included in an RB.
-The subsequent plot shows Leios's irregular rhythm of forging, sometimes discarding, and certifying EB.
+The subsequent plot shows Leios' irregular rhythm of forging, sometimes discarding, and certifying EB.
 (Note that RBs are so small relative to most EBs that they are difficult to see in the histogram.)
 The diagram also provides a sense of the intermittency of successful